connext/documentation/docs/Develop/intro.md

 [System Overview](./SystemOverview/intro)
 ### Testnet Reference

-All the contracts, domain IDs, off-chain infra informtion, etc. -- all in one place.
+All the contracts, domain IDs, off-chain infra information, etc. -- all in one place.

 [Testnet Reference](./Testnet/testing-against-testnet)